legesher/legesher/README.md

-# Welcome to Legasher 👋
+# Welcome to Legesher 👋

 We are all about building bridges to help others better understand concepts.
 With **Parable**, one can learn the foundations of programming by coding in their own spoken language.